-- o For the first, they fall into the medium/large private networks category (above) for their own internal networks, LANs, etc. - o The second is the Operations address domain, which addresses their backbone and access switches, and other hardware.
-This address domain is separate from the other address domains for engineering reasons as well as simplicity in managing the security of the backbone. - o The third is the IP addresses (single or blocks) that they assign to customers.
+- o For the first they fall into the Medium/large private networks category (above) for their own internal networks, LANs etc. - o The second is the Operations network which addresses their backbone and access switches, and other hardware, this is separate for both engineering reasons as well as simplicity in managing the security of the backbone. - o The third is the IP addresses (single or blocks) that they assign to customers.
 These can be registered addresses (usually given to category 5.1 and 5.2 and sometimes 5.3) or can be from a pool of RFC 1918 addresses used with IPv4 NAT for single user connections.
 Therefore they can actually have two different NAT domains that are not connected (internal LAN and single user customers).

-When IPv6 LNP is utilized in these three domains, then for the first category it will be possible to use the same solutions as described in Section 5.1.
+When IPv6 LNP is utilized in these three domains then for the first category it will be possible to use the same solutions as described in Section 5.1.
 The second domain of the ISP/carrier is the Operations network.
-This environment tends to be a closed environment, and consequently communication can be done based on ULAs.
-However, in this environment, stable IPv6 Provider Independent addresses can be used.
+This environment tends to be a closed environment, and consequently communication can be done based on ULA addresses, however, in this environment, stable IPv6 Provider Independent addresses can be used.
 This would give a solid and scalable configuration with respect to a local IPv6 address plan.
 By the usage of proper network edge filters, outside access to the closed environment can be avoided.
 The third is the IPv6 addresses that ISP/carrier network assign to customers.
 These will typically be assigned with prefix lengths terminating on nibble boundaries to be consistent with the DNS PTR records.
-As scarcity of IPv6 addresses is not a concern, it will be possible for the ISP to provide globally routable IPv6 prefixes without a requirement for address translation.
-An ISP may for commercial reasons still decide to restrict the capabilities of the end users by other means like traffic and/or route filtering, etc.
+As scarcity of IPv6 addresses is not a concern, it will be possible for the ISP to provide global routable IPv6 prefixes without a requirement for address translation.
+An ISP may for commercial reasons still decide to restrict the capabilities of the end users by other means like traffic and/or route filtering etc.

-If the carrier network is a mobile provider, then IPv6 is encouraged in comparison with the combination of IPv4+NAT for Third Generation Partnership Project (3GPP)-attached devices.
-In Section 2.3 of RFC 3314, 'Recommendations for IPv6 in 3GPP Standards' [9], it is found that the IPv6 WG recommends that one or more /64 prefixes should be assigned to each primary Protocol Data Packet (PDP) context.
-This will allow sufficient address space for a 3GPP-attached node to allocate privacy addresses and/or route to a multi-link subnet, and it will discourage the use of NAT within 3GPP-attached devices.
+If the carrier network is a mobile provider, then IPv6 is encouraged in comparison with the combination of IPv4+NAT for 3GPP attached devices.
+When looking in chapter 2.3 of RFC3314 'Recommendations for IPv6 in 3GPP Standards' [10]it is found that the IPv6 WG recommends that one or more /64 prefixes should be assigned to each primary PDP context.
+This will allow sufficient address space for a 3GPPattached node to allocate privacy addresses and/or route to a multilink subnet, and will discourage the use of NAT within 3GPP-attached devices.